shreyas029/Securing-Internet-of-Things-devices-using-CIC-IoT-Net-Flow-Dataset/README.md

 Binary classification: which distinguished between malicious and benign traffic.
 Grouped classification: which categorized traffic into seven attack groups such as DDoS, DoS and reconnaissance.
 Multiclass classification: which classified traffic into 33 individual attack types.

+## Evaluation
+The evaluation process for the CICIoT dataset involves structured pipeline to assess the performance of various machine learning mthods for detecting and classifying the malicious IoT network traffic.
+The main focus is on the three levels of classification: binary (benign and malicious), grouped (7 attack category), multiclass (34 individual attacks).
+The dataset is initially combined, shuffled and divided into training and testing subsets.
+The features are then normalized using standardscaler to make sure consistent scaling.
+The evaluation highlighted the robustness.
+On the CICIoT dataset the feasibility of multiclass classification at 34-class, 8- class, and 2-class levels was established, with Decision Tree consistently delivering the best results across tasks.
+This research also provided impactful insights and confirming that hyperparameter tuning and tailored the dataset specific preprocessing significantly to enhance model performance.
+And ensemble methods like Random Forest and XGBoost proved their robust for IoT anomaly detection.

+### Based on Accuracy
+The CICIoT dataset took about 12 hours to completely execute the program as they more that 12 GB of storage which the system had to handle.
+And for the CICIoT dataset, the classification plays a vital role.
+And for 32 class classification (33+1), the accuracy is highest for Decision Tree (99.19%) and Support Vector Machine (78.17%) has the lowest accuracy.

+For the 8 class classification of the CICIoT dataset, the highest accuracy is achieved by Decision Tree (99.40%) and the lowest accuracy for the 8 class classification belongs to Support Vector Machine model (82.30%).

+The 2 (1+1) class classification of the CICIoT dataset.
+Decision Tree (99.58%) holds the highest accuracy and Support Vector Machine (98.71%) has the lowest accuracy.
+Decision Tree consistently outperformed other models in various classification tasks and achieves the highest accuracy across 32, 8 and 2 class classification.
+Support Vector Machine generally had lower accuracy which indicates it may not be the suitable model for this classification tasks.

+### Based on Precision
+For CICIoT dataset, the classification is divided into 3 categories.
+34 (33+1) class classification based on the attack categories.
+The highest precision is achieved by Random Forest (96.55%) and the lowest achieved model is Support Vector Machine (52.86%).

+For the 8 class classification of the CICIoT dataset, the highest precision is achieved by Decision Tree (99.40%) and the lowest precision  for the 8 class classification belongs to Support Vector Machine model (82.30%).

+For the 2 (1+1) class classification of the CICIoT dataset, the highest precision is achieved by Decision Tree (99.40%) and the lowest precision for the 8 class classification belongs to Support Vector Machine model (82.30%).

+### Based on Recall
+For CICIoT dataset, the classification is divided into 3 categories.
+34 (33+1) class classification based on the attack categories.
+The highest recall is achieved by Random Forest (96.44%) and the lowest recall achieved model is Support Vector Machine (42%).

+For the 8-class classification of the CICIoT dataset, the highest precision is achieved by Decision Tree (99.40%) and the lowest precision for the 8 class classification belongs to Support Vector Machine model (82.30%).

+For the 2 (1+1) class classification of the CICIoT dataset, the highest precision is achieved by Decision Tree (99.40%) and the lowest precision for the 8 class classification belongs to Support Vector Machine model (82.30%).

+### Based on F1 Score
+For CICIoT dataset, the classification is divided into 3 categories.
+34 (33+1) class classification based on the attack categories.
+The highest recall is achieved by Random Forest (96.44%) and the lowest recall achieved model is Support Vector Machine (43.3722%).

+For the 8-class classification of the CICIoT dataset, the highest precision is achieved by Decision Tree (99.40%) and the lowest precision for the 8 class classification belongs to Support Vector Machine model (82.30%).

+For the 2 (1+1) class classification of the CICIoT dataset, the highest precision is achieved by Decision Tree (99.40%) and the lowest precision for the 8-class classification belongs to Support Vector Machine model (82.30%).

+## Discussion
+The Decision Tree , models achieved higher accuracies respectively.
+The research results highlights the importance of feature selection for training the model, indicating Decision Tree and Logistic Regression is a reliable choice for 34 class.
+For 8 class classification Decision Tree and Random Forest are the two best models followed by Logistic Regression and Support Vector Machine.
+For 2 class classification, once again Decision Tree outperformed the other models.
+This emphasizes the significance of considering machine learning models for complex classification tasks as they improve the overall performance over traditional approaches